bgp/stayrtr/README.md

 $ ./stayrtr -tls.bind 127.0.0.1:8282
 ```

-Make sure cf.pub is in the current directory.
-Or pass `-verify.key=path/to/cf.pub`

 ## Package it

 If you want to package it (deb/rpm), you can use the pre-built docker-compose file.